DS4PS/cpp-526-fall-2019/schedule.md

 <br>

-But we will now add an input widget that allows users to select one team that will be highlighted on the graphic.
+But we will now add an input widget that allows users to select one team that will be highlighted on the graph in yellow.

 <br>
 <br>